nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">:exclamation: **Notes on display resolution**

 The application has been tested extensively on a display resolution of 1920 X 1200 and a display zoom of 125%.
 It is recommended that you switch to this resolution before proceeding with the rest of the user guide.
-UI bugs stemming from other resolutions or different zoom levels is out of scope (impracticability due to lack of time).

 </div>